Phobos-developers/Phobos/docs/New-or-Enhanced-Logics.md

     - On TechnoTypes with `OpenTopped=true`, `OpenTopped.UseTransportRangeModifiers` can be set to true to make passengers firing out use the transport's active range bonuses instead.
   - `Crit.Multiplier` and `Crit.ExtraChance` can be used to multiply the [critical hit](#chance-based-extra-damage-or-warhead-detonation--critical-hits) chance or grant a fixed bonus to it for the object the effect is attached to, respectively.
     - `Crit.AllowWarheads` can be used to list only Warheads that can benefit from this critical hit chance multiplier and `Crit.DisallowWarheads` weapons that are not allowed to, respectively.
+  - `Block.Multiplier` and `Block.ExtraChance` can be used to multiply the [block](#block-damage) chance or grant a fixed bonus to it for the object the effect is attached to, respectively.
+  - `Block.DamageMult.Multiplier` and `Block.DamageMult.Bonus` can be used to multiply the [block](#block-damage) damage multiplier or grant a fixed bonus to it for the object the effect is attached to, respectively.
-  - `RevengeWeapon` can be used to temporarily grant the specified weapon as a [revenge weapon](#revenge-weapon) for the attached object.
+  - - `RevengeWeapon` can be used to temporarily grant the specified weapon as a [revenge weapon](#revenge-weapon) for the attached object.
     - `RevengeWeapon.AffectsHouses` customizes which houses can trigger the revenge weapon.
   - `ReflectDamage` can be set to true to have any positive damage dealt to the object the effect is attached to be reflected back to the attacker. `ReflectDamage.Warhead` determines which Warhead is used to deal the damage, defaults to `[CombatDamage]`->`C4Warhead`.
 If `ReflectDamage.Warhead` is set to true, the Warhead is fully detonated instead of used to simply deal damage. `ReflectDamage.Multiplier` is a multiplier to the damage received and then reflected back.
 Already reflected damage cannot be further reflected back.
     - Warheads can prevent reflect damage from occuring by setting `SuppressReflectDamage` to true. `SuppressReflectDamage.Types` can control which AttachEffectTypes' reflect damage is suppressed, if none are listed then all of them are suppressed.